 The Fund generally will be diversified by country, currency, sector and issuer, but may hold positions that are concentrated from time to time.
 The Fund's weighted average credit quality is expected to be investment grade, but investments may be drawn from a broad credit spectrum.
-However, the Fund may only purchase securities if rated at least speculative grade i.e. B3 by Moody's, B- by S&P, or B- by Fitch, or an equivalent internal rating by the Investment Manager.
+However, the Fund may only purchase securities if rated at least speculative grade i.e. B3 by Moody's, B- by S&P, or B- by Fitch, or an equivalent internal rating by the Investment Manager with the exception of credit linked notes and asset backed securities which shall always be investment grade.
 In case of two different ratings, the lower rating shall be decisive.
 In case of three or more different ratings, the lower rating of the two best ratings shall be decisive.
 Any securities which fall below the minimum required rating subsequent to purchase will be sold within six months from the downgrading, unless the rating is upgraded within that period.
 The Investment Manager will under no circumstances rely exclusively or automatically on external ratings in determining the credit risk of a financial instrument, and the Investment Manager will perform its own credit assessment with respect to each investment.